 Book Review: Will’s Race For Home by Jewell Parker Rhodes

-★★★★★ It's 1889, and the Emancipation Proclamation that freed slaves is now 25 years old.
+★★★★★ UPDATE: Will's Race For Home is the 2026 Coretta Scott King Author Award Winner!!
+It's 1889, and the Emancipation Proclamation that freed slaves is now 25 years old.
 Will's family is living as a free Black family in Texas, but they are working as sharecroppers on another's land.
-With the desire to own their own land and finally reap the benefits of their hard work, Will and his… Continue reading Book Review: Will’s Race For Home by Jewell Parker Rhodes
+With the desire to own their… Continue reading Book Review: Will’s Race For Home by Jewell Parker Rhodes

 2025 Newbery Award Winner: The First State of Being by Erin Entrada Kelly